mkSol/CTEC227-Project/specifications.md

 ## Function  - High Level

-  Login Screen
+### Login Screen

-    view based on access level OR role
+View based on access level OR role
+All users will be required to login

-##   List Tickets
+### List Tickets

-    view based on access level OR role ability to sort tickets
+View based on access level OR role

+For the General User this will list tickets they opened & are still active.
+Will include ability to sort tickets.

+For the helpdesk Admin and Manager all tickets are listed.
+Filters can be applied and data can be sorted.

-##   Accept/Take Tickets
+### Accept/Take Tickets (Create Ticket)

+All users will be able to create a trouble ticket.
+Screen will enable user to select an asset and describe the problem.

-##   Update Tickets
+### Update Tickets

+Helpdesk and Manager can assign tickets and update status.

-## Administration
+### Administration

+Helpdesk and Manager can add assets software and software versions.

-  New system user
+~~New system user~~
-  CRUD Users
-  CRUD Tickets
+~~CRUD Users~~
+~~CRUD Tickets~~

-  I have a note about ticket removal.
-Probably an admin function for a mistaken ticket entry.
-  NOTE: CRUD is short for Create Read Update Delete not what w think of users or tickets
+~~I have a note about ticket removal.
+Probably an admin function for a mistaken ticket entry.~~ ~~NOTE: CRUD is short for Create Read Update Delete not what w think of users or tickets~~

   Notes On Listing Screen
     Listings to filter by status/date/user/tag/type assigned/unassigned open/closed